-Statistics Canada Is Hiring for 2026: No Degree Required How to Apply for Statistics Canada Census Jobs - Net Indian
+Statistics Canada Is Hiring for 2026: No Degree Required, How to Apply for Statistics Canada Census Jobs? - Net News

 Statistics Canada Is Hiring for 2026: If you’re looking for stable, high-paying government jobs in Canada that don’t require a university degree or extensive work history, you’re in luck.
 Statistics Canada is now hiring thousands workers nationwide to support the upcoming 2026 Census.
 Whether you’re a student, recent graduate, stay-at-home parent, retiree, or just seeking a better-paying role with federal job benefits, these positions offer flexible work hours, work-from-home options, and competitive starting salaries of over $50,000/year.
 Applications are now open and closing fast – find your region below and apply before the deadline.

-What Is the 2026 Census and Why Is Stats Canada Hiring Now?
+What Is the 2026 Census and Why Is Canada Is Hiring for 2026 Now?

 Every five years, Statistics Canada conducts a national census to collect key data about the population.
 The upcoming 2026 Census will be one of the largest data collection efforts in the country, and StatsCan is ramping up hiring for data collection and clerical roles in every province and territory.